queens-knights/main-control-deprecated/README.md

 Most contents of this repository is in the wiki section.
  [Let's go pikachu!](https://github.com/sikaxn/QRMWiki/wiki).

+# Cloning this reporitory

+If you do plan cloning this repo, it will be at least 5.5G!
+Be prepared.

+You could read the wiki section first before deciding what to clone.

+There will be plan to reduce the size of this git repository.

 # Announcements

 Rules Manual just got updated!